mayank-bharwal/CSC207-GYMULI-/README.md

 -   `test` contains the test directory.

 ## How to make it work
 1. Go to sign up and create a user.
+You may need to maximise the screen.
 2. Log in with that user.
 3. You can create a chat using an existing user.
 4. You can send messages by clicking on the chat.
-5. Currently we dont have the implementation for the other user to instantly see a created chat.
-For that you would have to run the app again.
-6. Otherwise everything else is working perfectly.
-The two similarusers can send messages and  the messages are rendered in the chat instantly.
+5. You can also find recommendations and search a user in the search user view.
+You can add friends in that view.
+6. There is also a friends view which shows you all you friends.
+7. You can also shift to dark mode by clicking on the toggle dark mode button.
+8. By clicking on the profile button you can view your profile and also update your profile.
+9. Enjoy!

 ## MongoDB credentials to check the Database
 https://www.mongodb.com